hmrc/file-upload/docs/file-upload-process.md

 - Once the file is CLEANED, it is moved to the TRANSIENT bucket and the status of the file changes to AVAILABLE.

-- If a file is found to have a virus, the file remains in the QUARANTINE bucket and the status changes to INFECTED (click [here](TODO add section about how to recover) for how to recover from this).
+- If a file is found to have a virus, the file is permanently deleted (please note, files that are known to contain a virus must be deleted under storage provider terms, and cannot remain in QUARANTINE).

 #### File Statuses